expo/expo/docs/versions/v8.0.0/guides/assets.rst

 Assets
 ******

-Images, fonts, videos, sounds, anything that isn't your app's code is considered an asset.
+Images, fonts, videos, sounds, any other file that your app depends on that is not JavaScript is considered to be an asset.
+Similar to the web, assets are fetched over HTTP when the app loads.
+We provide an API for you to download and cache important assets while the app is loading, and we take care of uploading any new or changes your assets to a blazing fast CDN each time you publish an update.